PlayFab/thundernetes/docs/quickstart.md

 {"IPV4Address":"52.183.89.4","Ports":"80:10000","SessionID":"ac1b7082-d811-47a7-89ae-fe1a9c48a6da"}
 ```

 You can now use the IP/Port to connect to the allocated game server.
-The fake game server exposes a /hello endpoint that returns the hostname of the container.
+The fake game server exposes a `/Hello` endpoint that returns the hostname of the container.

 ```bash
 dgkanatsios@desktopdigkanat:thundernetes$ curl 52.183.89.4:10000/Hello
 Hello from fake GameServer with hostname gameserverbuild-sample-netcore-mveex
 ```

 At the same time, you can check your game servers again.
-Since the original request was for 2 standingBy and 4 maximum servers, we can now see that we have 2 standingBy and 1 active.
+Since the original request was for 2 standingBy and 4 maximum servers and the allocation call converted one StandingBy to Active, Thundernetes created another GameServer, which reached the StandingBy state.
+We can now see that we have 2 StandingBy and 1 Active.
+We can also see the SessionID of the Active GameServer.

 ```bash
 dgkanatsios@desktopdigkanat:thundernetes$ kubectl get gs